smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 🟩 nvidia Profile Inspector:

-nvidiaProfileInspector (as admin) (click magnifying glass for more options) edit _GLOBAL_DRIVER_PROFILE (Base Profile) or game name to add RR/DLSS/ect Enable DLSS-FG override - (Enhanced FG)
-Enable DLSS-RR override - (Ray Reconstruction, use if you RTX) Enable DLSS-SR override - (DLSS4 override DLSS3) Override DLSSG multi-frame count -
+nvidiaProfileInspector (as admin) (click magnifying glass for more options) edit _GLOBAL_DRIVER_PROFILE (Base Profile) or games name to add/edit settings (create profile) i guess the "override" functions change to latest DLSS4 version baked into the driver over dlss3? (test) Enable DLSS-FG override (Enhanced FG/lower vram usage and better) Enable DLSS-RR override (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (DLSS4 will override DLSS3 from driver somehow test what version) Override DLSSG multi-frame count (50 series)

-Override DLSS-SR presets -
+to see what preset you are using type this on/off command in cmd.exe (press ⊞ Win+R cmd) on* reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 1024 /f off* reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 0 /f Override DLSS-RR preset (set to 0x0000000A "Preset J" is the Transformer model) Override DLSS-SR presets (set to 0x0000000A "Preset J" is the Transformer model)

 Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing) CUDA - Force P2 State off or on (test per-game)